dschrempf/elynx/README.md

     Available tree file formats:
       - Newick Standard: Branch support values are stored in square brackets after branch lengths.
       - Newick IqTree:   Branch support values are stored as node names after the closing bracket of forests.
+      - Newick RevBayes: Key-value pairs is provided in square brackets after node names as well as branch lengths.
+XXX: Key value pairs are ignored at the moment.

 ## Compare